IjzerenHein/react-navigation-shared-element/docs/Navigation4.md

 The `<SharedElement>` component accepts a single child and a _"shared"_ id.
 The child is the element that is made available for doing shared element transitions.
 It can be any component, like a `<View>`, `<Text>` or `<Image>`.
 In case the wrapped view is an `<Image>`, special handling is performed to deal with image loading and resizing.

 This component is synonymous for the `<SharedElement>` component as defined in `react-native-shared-element`.
-Instead of a `node` it uses an `id` to create a higher lever API which automatically ties in with the scenes created by `createSharedElementStackNavigator4`.
+Instead of a `node` it uses an `id` to create a higher lever API which automatically ties in with the scenes created by `createSharedElementStackNavigator`.

 **Props**